Nairo Quintana

-Nicknamed "Nairoman" and "El Cóndor de los Andes", Quintana is a specialist climber, known for his ability to launch sustained and repeated attacks on ascents of steep gradient, high power output and great stamina to react and endure others' attacks.
+Nicknamed "Nairoman" and "El Cóndor de los Andes", Quintana was a specialist climber, known for his ability to launch sustained and repeated attacks on ascents of steep gradient, high power output and great stamina to react and endure others' attacks.
 He is also a competent time triallist, making him a consistent contender for general classification at stage races.
 His best career results are winning the 2014 Giro d'Italia and 2016 Vuelta a España, as well as 2nd place overall in the Tour de France of 2013 and 2015.
-In addition to his two Grand Tour victories he has also placed in the top 10 on twelve occasions, six of which were on the podium.
+In addition to his two Grand Tour victories, he has also placed in the top 10 on twelve occasions, six of which were on the podium.

 His multiple wins in other major stage races, leading to high UCI WorldTour ranking placements at the end of each season, are other reasons why he is seen as one of the most successful stage-racing riders of the recent era, and the best road cyclist in Colombian history.

 His brother Dayer Quintana is also a professional cyclist and rode for the with Nairo between 2014 and 2018, and again at between 2020 and 2022.

 Early life

 Born in Cómbita, a town near the capital of Boyacá, Tunja, in Colombia, to a farming family, Quintana comes from a humble background, but his family still saved up to buy Quintana a second-hand mountain bike to make the 16 km journey through the Eastern Ranges of the Andes to school and to travel from village to village to sell fruit and vegetables.
-At the age of 16 he also started working as a taxi driver using his father's car.
+At the age of 16, he also started working as a taxi driver using his father's car.
 Quintana resides in Cómbita, splitting his time between his native country and Pamplona in Navarre, Spain.
 His parents' names are Luis Quintana and Eloisa Rojas, and he has four siblings: sisters Nelly and Lady, and brothers Willington and Dayer.

-At the age of 15 he was hit by a taxi whilst riding, leaving him in a coma for five days.
+At the age of 15, he was hit by a taxi whilst riding, leaving him in a coma for five days.
 Despite this, his father, a cycling fan, recognised Nairo's potential and spent 300,000 Colombian pesos (around £71.91) on a racing bike to see if Nairo could make a career in the sport.